topcoderinc/va-pseudovet/pseudoVet-backend/randomizer/README.md

 # PseudoVet Randomizer and Aging

 ## Description
-This utility script creates C-CDA compliant documents of any number of fictional patients, using random data.
+This CLI utility creates C-CDA compliant documents of any number of fictional patients, using random data.
 It has the following features:
-1. Builds as many C-CDA documents as requested by command line option.
+1. Builds C-CDA documents for the specified number of veterans of the specified war.
-2. Ages the patient record +5, +10 and +15 years automatically.
-3. Calculates death based on [life expectancy](https://en.wikipedia.org/wiki/List_of_sovereign_states_by_life_expectancy) and modifies C-CDA documents accordingly.
+2. Calculates death based on [life expectancy](https://en.wikipedia.org/wiki/List_of_sovereign_states_by_life_expectancy) and modifies C-CDA documents accordingly.
-4. Allows the base year to be defined as an input option, so that the patients age and profile fits to a time period.
-5. Randomly assigns a war era to a patient based on its birth date and a random age when enlisting for war.
+3. Distributes gender and morbidities across patients according to the provided probabilities and exclusion rules.
+4. Ages the patient records until death or specified report end year.

 ## Extensibility
 This library uses the very powerful [Jinja2](http://jinja.pocoo.org/docs/2.10) templating engine which allows great flexibility and readability of the XML template files.
 Jinja2 is the most widely used templating engine by all Python developers.

-I created jinja2 temlplate files for the **Continuity of Care Document (CCD)** and it would be easy to add new templates using the same library.
+Jinja2 template files were created for the **Continuity of Care Document (CCD)** and it would be easy to add new templates using the same library.

 The templates are populated from variables read from a data source file (see `datasources/datasource.json`) which allows even more extensibility.
 New variables can be added to the data source and they will be readily usable in the templates.

 ## Demonstration video
-See a demo video here https://youtu.be/8drwJ9o3OEE
+Demo video of the recent version: https://youtu.be/EspoccXdhzk Original demo video is here: https://youtu.be/8drwJ9o3OEE

 ## Prerequisites
 1. Python 3.6.0